Papert Koenig Lois: Campaigns

 Lois adopted the creative model of DDB, his previous employer by introducing informal working methods to PKL.
 It also covered the approach used by the agency's creative team.
 This translated to controversial series of advertisements that included the campaign for Wolfschmidt vodka.
 The produced ad entailed slick graphics, humor, and sexually suggestive copy.
-By 1962, the company was involved in political races, which included Robert Kennedy and Jacob Javits' Senate campaigns.
+By 1962, the company was involved in political races, which included Robert F. Kennedy and Jacob Javits' Senate campaigns.

 Other examples of successful campaigns include Maypo porridge and Xerox.
 To reach older children, Lois, took the existing slogan "I want my Maypo" and put it in the mouth of famous sportsmen like Mickey Mantle.
 To demonstrate the ease of use of a Xerox copier, it was shown being used by a little girl.
 Xerox's main competitor A.B.
 Dick complained to the Federal Trade Commission that the advertising was fraudulent so PKL was ordered to cease the commercial's exhibition.
 It was re-shot but this time a chimpanzee was used instead to reinforce the point.
-FTC investigators were asked to observe and when the chimpanzee successfully in making a copy, the ban on both commercials was lifted.
+FTC investigators were asked to observe and when the chimpanzee was successful in making a copy, the ban on both commercials was lifted.
 Lois claimed that it was the agency who convinced Xerox to change its name from the Haloid Company.